 The Significance Of Deflection Versus Absorption

-Metal shielding materials are conductive and absorbing radiation at rates contingent upon their properties.
-Grounding is mandatory because in addition to seepage as the material becomes saturated (illustrated below), its composition weakens over time, it deteriorates, and absorption is accelerated.
+Silver, copper, nickel, graphene and all other metal shielding materials are conductive and absorb radiation at varying rates contingent upon their properties.
+Grounding is mandatory because in addition to seepage as the material becomes saturated (illustrated below), its composition weakens and deteriorates over time, and absorption is accelerated.
 This is one of two reasons why every wireless product manufacturer, and the World Health Organization, do not recommend using shielding products claiming to absorb radiation.
-The second reason is absorbent shielding materials cause electrical and electronic products to increase their power consumption and, for wireless products, their radiated power levels.
+The second is absorbent shielding materials cause electrical and electronic products to increase their power consumption and, for wireless products, radiated power levels.

 Forecasts predicting the explosive growth of wireless products, networks, their speed and operating frequencies served as justification for initiating a six year development effort in 2005.
-Its purpose was to upgrade all AegisGuard™ L (Life) Series shielding compound surface compositions, and support higher frequency shielding applications without sacrificing shielding effectiveness.
+Its objective was to improve all AegisGuard™ L (Life) Series (LL, LP and LS) shielding compound surface technologies with a diffusing (scattering, breaking apart) deflection technology, while supporting higher frequency shielding applications without sacrificing shielding effectiveness.
 Completed in 2011, the shielding compound exterior surfaces were changed from smooth, to ridged, or jagged, diffusing deflected frequencies with the same shielding effectiveness and without degradation.
-This important feature eliminated RF exposure risk concerns for individuals in the path of deflected frequencies when outdoors, in homes, offices, classrooms, offices, hospitals, etc., by breaking down, or scattering, them.
+This important feature eliminated all RF exposure risk concerns for individuals in the path of deflected frequencies when outdoors, in homes, offices, classrooms, hospitals, etc.

-AegisGuard™products are tested for RF exposure times comparable to what people are exposed to in their daily lives.
-For example, washable clothing shielded with AegisGuard™ LL, homes shielded with AegisGuard™LP (and windows with LS), and cell phones and other handhelds shielded with AegisGuard™LS were tested for a continuous 24 hours, 1 year, and 8 hours, respectively, without any reduction in shielding effectiveness.
+AegisGuard™Life (L) Series products are tested for RF exposure times comparable to what people are actually exposed to in their daily lives.
+For example, washable clothing shielded with AegisGuard™ LL, homes shielded with AegisGuard™LP (and their windows with AegisGuard™ LS), and electrical, cell phones and other wireless products protected with AegisGuard™LS were tested for a continuous 24 hours, 1 year, and 8 hours, respectively, without any reduction in shielding effectiveness.